AUTISM BENEFITS FOR CHILDREN

 If you want to win SSI autism benefits, then you need to hire an attorney with the experience to win your case.
 Also, you need a lawyer to show the SSA that your child should be paid SSI benefits.
 We can do that.
 Contact us today.

-If you want to learn more about our lawyers, then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can also help you with your Medicare plan.
+If you want to learn more about our lawyers, then review our About Us page.
+For instance, Andria Summers can help you with your Medicare plan.
 Additionally, she has won thousands of SSD cases.
 Dianna Cannon has been helping SSD and SSI clients for thirty years.
 Brett Bunkall also has years of experience helping people obtain their benefits.
 We are experts.
 You can trust us to help you win your SSD and SSI benefits in Utah.
 Contact us.
 Put our experience to work for you and your family.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you win SSI benefits, then you also get Medicaid benefits.
 Also, we help our clients with their Medicare benefits.
 Our specialists can help you apply for SSI benefits using the SSA’s website.